The Structured Settlement Markets Explained

 • Most of the individual participants in the primary market will hold insurance licenses where they solicit and place new business.
 Some may also hold securities licenses.

-• Prospective patrons of those in the primary structured settlement market can easily verify whether or not they are licensed online.
+• Prospective patrons of those in the primary structured settlement market can easily verify whether or not they are licensed by checking online.

 • Many of the participants in the primary market are members of the National Structured Settlements Trade Association and/or the Society of Settlement Planners.